 In addition, Wrexham was shortlisted for the UK's City of Culture 2025, and whilst Wrexham did not receive the title, we should all be hugely proud that our new city reached the final.

 Since we left European Union, the funding Wales receives from the EU is tapering down whilst funding from the UK Government is increasing.
 To best ensure this money is spent where it is needed, it is being allocated directly to Wrexham Council under the UK Shared Prosperity Fund.
 The Council will receive £22.7m and will decide where it is spent.
 In order to make sure your opinions are taken into account, Sarah went on a city-centre walkabout asking businesses and residents what they want for Wrexham.
 Following this, Sarah created the UK Shared Prosperity Fund survey so that Wrexham residents could have their say.

-Prior to her involvement with politics, Sarah trained and served as a nurse at Wrexham Maelor Hospital, before progressing to become a District Nurse.
+Prior to her involvement in politics, Sarah trained and served as a nurse at Wrexham Maelor Hospital, before progressing to become a District Nurse.
 Having returned to front line nursing during the pandemic and witnessed residents and NHS staff being let down by the Welsh Labour Government, Sarah launched her Health Campaign to send the Welsh Government a message.